 Images of species on the tree have been harvested from the internet by the Encyclopedia of Life project (EoL).
 We must thank EoL for their fantastic resource, and helpful responses to our various requests.
 We have only selected images that are in the public domain, or released under a creative commons license that allows reuse if the author is credited (and sometimes requires you to make any changes also available).
 To see the source for any image, zoom into the copyright symbol next to the picture.
 The symbol may also serve as a link to the source of the image.
-A small number of images have been directly sent to OneZoom and inserted in the tree by us as excpetions with the photographer still credited in the same manner as for any other image
+Exceptionally, a small number of images have been directly sent to OneZoom: copyright information is similarly accessible via the copyright symbol, and the photographer should still credited in the same manner as for any other image

 IUCN Red List status

 In the current version, red leaves of the tree correspond to species that are threatened with extinction according to the IUCN Red List of threatened species.
 Formally, these species are categorised as vulnerable, endangered, or critically endangered.
 Green leaves correspond to species classified as least concern, near threatened, data deficient or not evaluated.
 Grey leaves indicate species that are already extinct, or extinct in the wild.
 If you zoom in on any leaf that has been evaluated on the IUCN Red List, text should appear to indicate which category the species falls into.
 The categories correspond to extinction risk, which comes under our more general heading of information relevant for conservation.

 The data used to construct the main tree on this site is from a hand-crafted mix of sources, but relies heavily on the Open Tree of Life project, to whom we are extremely grateful.
 For further, extensive information and references, please explore the tree where the

 data sources menu item reveals full details about where the data came from.
 If you are an expert on certain species, we encourage you to contribute data to the OpenTree project.